ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Image Elements.rst

 The sprite animation will loop three times.

-.. rubric:: SpriteSequence
-   :name: spritesequence

 *SpriteSequence* demonstrates using a sprite sequence to draw an animated and interactive bear.
-The
-`SpriteSequence </sdk/apps/qml/QtQuick/imageelements/#spritesequence>`_
-object defines five different sprites.
+The `SpriteSequence </sdk/apps/qml/QtQuick/imageelements/#spritesequence>`_  object defines five different sprites.
 The bear is initially in a *still* state:

 .. code:: qml